3 Innovative Ways Marketers Are Stretching Their Budgets During Tough Times

 By John Wallace

-John's deep background in production and technology is the foundation for his current role as President of Octerra.
-With 12+ years of combined experience as Head of Production at StudioNow and AOL, he has created video content alongside some of the world's top brands & agencies.
+Production and technology provide the foundation for John's current role at Octerra.
+With 12+ years of experience as Head of Production at StudioNow and AOL, he has created video content alongside some of the world's top brands & agencies.